Now accepting new patients — call 212-328-1180

 Process

-What to Expect at Craniosacral Therapy NY
+What to expect at Craniosacral Therapy NY

-3. Gentle hands-on work: The session applies light, specific techniques designed to encourage mobility and coordinated motion of the viscera and surrounding tissues.
+The session applies light, specific techniques designed to encourage mobility and coordinated motion of the viscera and surrounding tissues.

 Fit